 - The 'blister' packs that many tablets come in means it takes longer for a child to get access to many tablets, and they have reduced the numbers of tablets that children swallow.

-Call the National Poisons Information Centre 13 11 26 for more information.
+Call the Poisons Information Line13 11 26 for more information.
+(Australia)

 - As well as detergents, cleaners, shampoo, room deodorants, one of the most dangerous poisons of all is the powder used in dishwashers.
 This can burn lips, mouths and further down the throat, leaving a very nasty injury.

 - Drain clearers, solvents such as turpentine and methylated spirits are also very dangerous.